TABLE OF CONTENTS

 Successful nonprofit websites share certain characteristics.
 In this article, we share 9 key characteristics every great nonprofit website should have.

-1. Easy to navigate
+1. Make your website easy to navigate

 Is your website a messy hodgepodge of links, images, and long chunks of text?
 If so, this is where you should start.